xot/ElectraOne/DOCUMENTATION.md

 - Wavetable Sync rate: ```8```..```1/64```.
 - Analog Noise Balance: ```F2```..```50/50```..```F1```.

-*Note: for plugins and VSTs, if you automatically populate device parameters, the range shown in Live are 0.000 ..
-1.000.
-However, the string representations of those two values are 0 and 1, i.e like integers.
-The remote script recognises this special case by also looking at `p.is_quantized` to consider these parameters as untyped floats.*
+*Note: for plugins and VSTs, if you automatically populate device parameters, the string representations of the range of these parameters are sometimes reported as integers (e.g. 0 and 1), while float values are used internally by the plugin.
+The remote script recognises this special case by being less smart when dealing with plugins.*

 ## Tracks